PrimeTimeTran/next-blog/data/blog/design patterns/factory.md

 # Introduction

+The Factory pattern is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+It abstracts the instantiation process, letting the client code rely on a common interface rather than concrete implementations, which promotes flexibility and maintainability.

+## Purpose

-Purpose: Creates objects without specifying the exact class of the object that will be created.
+Creates objects without specifying the exact class of the object that will be created.

+## Use Cases

-Use Cases: Object creation where subclasses decide which class to instantiate.
+Object creation where subclasses decide which class to instantiate.

 <div className="tab-group">
   <div className="tab">